JackRiebel/Catalyst_Center_MCP/README.md

 Catalyst Center MCP is a Python-based Model Context Protocol (MCP) server for Cisco Catalyst Center.
 It provides tools for querying the Catalyst Center Intent API (v2.3.7.9) to discover, monitor, and manage your Catalyst Center environment.

+DISCLAIMER: THIS IS CURRENTLY BUILT FOR USE IN A DEVNET ENVIORMENT FOR POC.
+SSL VERIFICATION IS DISABLED.
+THIS IS NOT RECCOMENED FOR PRODUCTION USE.

 ## Features

 - **Site Management**: Create and manage sites in Catalyst Center